Lanietodev/alx-system_engineering-devops/README.md

-This repo contains scripts for th shell basics
+# Shell Basics

-It comprises of shell scripting
+Learning about shell scripting and it's commands functions